zonyitoo/SYSUEduAdminSystem/README.md

 sudo apt-get install apache2
 ```

-Then create a new file in `/etc/apache2/sites-enabled/` with contents below, replace `[PATH_TO_PROJECT]` with the abslute path of the project directory.
+Then create a new file in `/etc/apache2/sites-enabled/` with contents as below (delete the default configure file if exists), replace `[PATH_TO_PROJECT]` with the abslute path of the project directory.
 For example: `/home/zonyitoo/workspace/EduAdminSystem`

 ```apache
 <VirtualHost *:80>